-If your business stores personal information of Florida Residents, you must be aware of a new Florida statute that has created specific reporting requirements in the case of a data breach.
+If your business stores personal information of Florida Residents, you must be aware of a Florida statute that has created specific reporting requirements in the case of a data breach.
 Failure to comply can result in significant fines up to a half a million dollars.
-This newly passed Florida Information Protection Act of 2014 requires that any data breach affecting 500 or more individuals must now be reported to the Florida Department of Legal Affairs.
+The Florida Information Protection Act of 2014 requires that any data breach affecting 500 or more individuals must now be reported to the Florida Department of Legal Affairs.
 The individuals whose data was exposed must be notified as well.
 Shumaker’s Data Breach Team is prepared to assist in the event such data breach occurs, as well as to provide advice in avoiding such situations.

 The Florida Information Protection Act of 2014 became effective July 1, 2014 (F.S.
 501.171).
 Florida expands the definition of “personal information” to include: